DSAutomations/Sodoku-Solver/README.md

             must instantiate with a board object
             a solution is generated upon creation

-The Sodoku board is represented as a list indexed in a left-to-right, top-to-bottom order.
+The Sudoku board is represented as a list indexed in a left-to-right, top-to-bottom order.

 A valid input string is an 81 character string indexed in this manner.
 All blank spaces shall be represented by the ```.``` character.